AU-Master-Thesis/thesis/journal/main.typ

   - We read through the introduction book for bevy, to learn the core concepts behind the ECS paradigm and how applications are structured in bevy.
 ]
+#jens[
+  From home \
+  - Set up Rust project structure
+  - Looked at the visualisation tools with Kristoffer, discussing which to go with.
+  - Learned Bevy and ran some examples
+    - Wrote some of the examples out and mix-matched some of it to learn how it all fit together.
+]

 #day(datetime(day: 31, month: 01, year: 2024))